Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-In this subsection we prove Propositions \ref{prop1242} and \ref{prop1243}.
+In this subsection, we prove Propositions \ref{prop1242} and \ref{prop1243}.
 The proof is by gluing analysis similar to \cite{fooobook2,foootech,foooanalysis}.
-Since our compactification is slightly different from stable map compactification used in those references, we explain the way how we modify the method of previous literatures so that it works in our situation.
-In \cite{fooobook2,foootech,foooanalysis} a combination of alternative method and Newton's iteration was used.
+Since our compactification is slightly different from the stable map compactification used in those references, we explain the way we modify the method of previous literatures so that it works in our situation.
+In \cite{fooobook2,foootech,foooanalysis}, a combination of the alternative method and the Newton's iteration was used.
 We follow this method in this subsection.
 We follow \cite{foooanalysis} since the description is the most detailed in this reference.
-Below we provide the detail of the formulation and inductive scheme of the proof.
-Once it is clarified the estimate we need on each step of the induction is entirely similar to \cite{foooanalysis}.
+Below we provide the detail of the formulation and the inductive scheme of the proof.
+Once they are clarified the estimate, we need on each step of the induction is entirely similar to \cite{foooanalysis}.

 For the sake of simplicity of notation, we write the detail of our proof in the following special case.
 This case contains all the points we need to work out the general case.